-- Note the content of this report and endorse the sector narrative which sets out the vision for growing the sector; - ii.
+- i.
+Note the content of this report and endorse the sector narrative which sets out the vision for growing the sector; - ii.
 Agree an indicative overall investment fund allocation for an Offshore Wind Infrastructure and Innovation Programme of £25m for the period up to 2028, approving an initial £12m to 2022/23.
 This will include funding for business case development for projects which will seek Government investment; - iii.
-Authorise the Interim Head of Paid Service, in consultation with the Investment Panel and Portfolio Holder, to consider and approve relevant call documentation and business case applications for the Offshore Wind Infrastructure and Innovation Programmes. - iv.
+Approve, in consultation with the Investment Panel and Portfolio Holder, relevant call documentation and business case applications for the Offshore Wind Infrastructure and Innovation Programmes. - iv.
 Agree to receive a further report in due course with further detail on the pipeline of investments proposed within the programme.